-$$\tau{XY} = r{YX\cdot S} = r{YX\cdot Z_1, Z_3} = r{YX\cdot W_1, Z_3} = \dots$$
+$$\tau{XY} = r{YX \cdot S} = r{YX \cdot Z_1, Z_3} = r{YX \cdot W_1, Z_3} = \dots$$

-Current SEM practices do not take advantage of this capability to decide identification prior to obtaining data, and to estimate the identified quantities directly, by partialling out sufficient sets.
-Rather, the prevailing practice is to identify the model in its entirety by running ML routines on noisy data and hoping for their convergence.
-This is unfortunate (see chapter on identification) because the target quantity may often be identifiable when the model as a whole is not (see (Pearl, 2009, p.
+Current SEM practices do not take advantage of this capability to decide identification graphically, prior to obtaining data, and to estimate the identified quantities directly, by partialling out sufficient sets (see Kenny and Milan, 2012).
+Rather, the prevailing practice is either to engage in lengthy algebraic manipulations, or to identify the model in its entirety by running ML routines on noisy data and hoping for their convergence.
+This is unfortunate because the target quantity may often be identifiable when the model as a whole is not (see (Pearl, 2009, p.
 151) for examples).
 Moreover, estimation accuracy deteriorates when we allow noisy data of irrelevant variables to corrupt the estimation of the target quantity (McDonald, 2004).
-The theory of d-separation and the back-door criterion enable us to focus the identification of target quantities on the relevant variables and reduce it to algorithmic routines (Kyono, 2010).
+The theory of d-separation and the back-door criterion enable us to focus the identification of target quantities on the relevant variables and extract an identifying estimand by inspection or through algorithmic routines (Kyono, 2010).
 We also note that, when applied to linear models, all identification conditions are valid for feedback systems as well.